FROSTBURN BEGINNER’S GUIDE

 TL;DR: Use the Dreamchaser Packs

 When you reach level 20, you will get a Dreamchaser Pack level 20 from the “Lv.
 20 Unique reward” quest.
-When you open this pack, you will get some tickets that you can exchange for gear with the Assistant Wang Tsai in Archosaur West.
+When you open this pack, you will get some tickets that you can exchange for gear with the Assistant Wang Tsai (next to most bankers in Archosaur and other mayor cities.
 This pack will also give you another similar pack for level 30, and that one will give you another for level 40.
-So you are mostly covered with this packs until level 60 or so.
+So you are mostly covered with these packs until level 60 or so.

-If you no longer need some gear from the packs, you can exchange it for perfect stones with the same NPC.
+If you no longer need some gear from the packs, you can exchange it for perfect stones at the same NPC.

 TL;DR: Quicksand Maze or Twilight Temple gear, and whichever mold gear you come across.
 Optional Hallucinatory (pirates) Trophy Mode cape.

 If you did the Coming of Age quest line, you will have received some Ancient Transcripts as a reward.
 Use them to craft some gear at the Quicksand Maze (QSM) forges (located in the Land of Buried Bones).

 You can also run some Quicksand Mazes to get the full gear.
 Depending on the level of the QSM that you do, you can get gear for level 55, 70 or 85.
 This gear is very good for PvE as it has Slaying and Warding level bonus.

 At level 60 you can start doing Twilight Temple (either solo or squad mode) to get your first green weapon.
 At level 70 (and until level 99) you can get the rest of your gear from TT.
 Drops here were increased significantly, so you will be able to craft your gear in no time with some help.